 Playa Martianez beach has another great advantage.
-It's never really crowded because Playa Jardin, the Lago Martianez lido with its lakes as well as the rock pools San Telmo are nearby.
-Not to forget is a tiny beach by the old harbor where people also go to bath.
+It's never really crowded because Playa Jardin, the Lago Martianez lido with its lakes as well as the rock beach pools San Telmo are nearby.
+Not to forget is a tiny beach by the old harbor and Muelle where people also go to bath.

-The beach surroundings of Martianez disappointed me in November 2011, as the greenery didn't look good.
-About 11 to 13 surfing enthusiasts were taking on the swell on that Saturday afternoon.
-Only, one advanced wave rider was cruising all by himself on the wave which is closer to the beach front hotel Bahia Principe San Felipe Tenerife.
+About 11 to 13 surfing enthusiasts were taking on the swell on that Saturday afternoon in 2011.
+Only, one advanced surfer was cruising all by himself close to the beach front hotel Bahia Principe San Felipe Tenerife.
 Access more Puerto Cruz hotels by that link...

 It's no problem to do Tenerife surf excursions to Puerto de la Cruz from South when you plan to see more in town anyway.
 Find routes at Titsa public buses including times of arrival, the lot.
 Click the Titsa Web for English at the top right.
 Also mind the buses 102, 103 and 101 from the capital or number 325 from Los Gigantes to Puerto de la Cruz.
 Not to forget to go via Icod de Los Vinos.
 Bus 343 takes you from Los Cristianos.